huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_servergroup.html.markdown

 ## Policies

-* `affinity` - All instances/servers launched in this group will be hosted on the same compute node.
+* `affinity` - (Optional) All instances/servers launched in this group will be hosted on the same compute node.

-* `anti-affinity` - All instances/servers launched in this group will be hosted on different compute nodes.
+* `anti-affinity` - (Optional) All instances/servers launched in this group will be hosted on different compute nodes.

 ## Attributes Reference